-All staff will be pro-active in ensuring that children at risk of exclusion are supported appropriately and exclusion is a last resort.
+All staff will be pro-active in ensuring that children at risk of suspension or permanent exclusion are supported appropriately and exclusion is a last resort.
 It will only be used in extreme cases, particularly when children threaten the safety and welfare of themselves or others.